-While a comprehensive flavor ban would lead to modest reductions in Minnesota's tobacco tax revenues, it will also improve public health given the reductions in tobacco use that result.
 As described above, a comprehensive flavor ban will result in almost 5.6 percent more menthol smokers quitting smoking in the short run.
-Given an estimated 559,600 adult current smokers in Minnesota, about 21 percent of whom smoke menthol cigarettes, this implies that over 6,500 adults would quit smoking in response, resulting in over 1,500 fewer deaths caused by smoking.
+Given an estimated 1.3 million adult current smokers in Michigan, about 38 percent of whom smoke

-The existing evidence suggests that a comprehensive ban would also deter numerous young people from taking up tobacco use, adding to the public health benefits.
+The tax increase will prevent 14,600 youth from starting to smoke and save 4,900 from premature death.
+The existing evidence suggests that a comprehensive ban would deter additional young people from taking up tobacco use, adding to the public health benefits.

-Finally, the reductions in tobacco use resulting from a comprehensive flavor ban would lead to significant reductions in health care spending, including Medicaid spending, with an estimated reduction in lifetime health care spending of over \$56 million for those induced to quit by the policy.
+Finally, the reductions in tobacco use resulting from a tobacco tax increase and comprehensive flavor ban would lead to significant reductions in health care spending, including Medicaid spending, with an estimated reduction in lifetime health care spending of \$1.0 billion for those induced to quit by the policies.

 FDA recently announced its intention to ban menthol cigarettes and flavored cigars, but the process to do so will take many years.
-In the meantime, Minnesota can enact a comprehensive flavor ban to start saving lives and health care costs now.
+In the meantime, Michigan can enact a comprehensive flavor ban to start saving lives and health care costs now.